 Recommended products mentioned in this video (affiliate links): Lavazza Italian Espresso Coffee/ Mokka pot/ Mokka replacement filters and gaskets/6-cup replacement funnel /Decaf Lavazza Espresso

 You’ll prepare the cream mixture ahead of time, before even beginning to soak any of the savoiardi.
 You have to do that, otherwise you’ll end up with a big mess of soaked cookies and nowhere to really put them since there will be one layer of cookies and then cream has to be added to that, then another layer of cookies right on top.
 You can’t let the soaked cookies just sit around somewhere else.

 When preparing the cream mixture, I like to use raw cane sugar like one of these, but you can also use powdered sugar, too, which is finer and requires less whisking to absorb nicely into the cream.

-Next is another star ingredient and our super substitute for rum or brandy; it’s my go-to brand/variety, but you could also use a vanilla bakery emulsion or another alcohol-free variety found at Whole Foods by Frontier.
+Next is another star ingredient and our super substitute for rum or amaretto liqueur; it’s my go-to brand/variety, but you could also use a vanilla bakery emulsion or another alcohol-free variety found at Whole Foods by Frontier.

 P.S.
 If you’re looking for a dish to take to someone’s house on Eid, this is it.